colbren/colbren/README.md

 -->

 - Hi, I'm Colbren Fujimoto
-- I'm currently interested in Software Development and Robotics
+- I'm interested in Software Development and Robotics
-- I'm currently learning ROS and localization
+- I'm currently learning ROS2 and localization
-- I'm a Freshman in Computer Engineering
+- I'm a Junior in Computer Engineering
-- I chose this major because I was interested in both computer hardware and software
-- A fun fact about me is: I enjoy traveling and want to visit Korea
-- What do I want to learn from EE 205?
-I hope to learn how to solve real problems and gain insight into what work you may be doing as a software engineer
-- A book or movie I'd recommend is: How to Win Friends and Influence People by Dale Carnegie